Lori in her car on a road trip

 7. Not Fueling Up When You Can

-If you’re like me and live in the eastern part of the U.S. you might be used to stopping whenever you need to get gas.
-Gas stations are so plentiful, you probably don’t put much thought into it.
+If you’re like me and live in the eastern part of the U.S. you might be used to stopping whenever you want to fill up the gas tank.
+Gas stations are so plentiful, you probably don’t even put much thought into it.

 Fueling up before it becomes a have-to situation is the only way to go.
 When I road trip out west, and off the interstate, I never let my tank get much below a half tank.
 That way I know I have plenty to get me to the next stop.